Polyjapan/ji-shop/README.md

   -  [ ] Create discount codes (optional)
   -  [ ] Preview templates
   -  [ ] Create free tickets of any kind of item
+  -  [ ] Sell tickets with real money
 - [ ] (Admin) Read data
   -  [ ] Export all tickets for a given edition to different lists
   -  [ ] Display stats